How to Crochet a Non-Stretchy Crochet Strap

 I’ve sunk some serious hours into figuring out the best way to make a crochet bag handle that doesn’t stretch.
 I’ve designed quite a few crochet bags in my time as a designer and have played with different ways to help strengthen the straps so they don’t stretch out.
 Despite all of this, most of them still have at least some stretch.
 Ugh.

-With a new crochet bag pattern coming out on the blog shortly, I decided to really dive in and test what works best for me and what might work best for you, too.
+I decided to really dive in and test what works best for me and what might work best for you, too.
 I armed myself with a little too many crafting supplies and got to work.

 I began this little crochet science experiment knowing I wanted the resulting technique to be simple.
 I didn’t want to purchase anything too expensive (I didn’t want you to have to, either!) and I didn’t want to do too much fiddling about when it comes to something as simple as a strap for a crochet bag.